-We at I.M.120 advocate our High Dose IV Vitamin C therapies in addition to traditional cancer treatment and prevention protocols.
+We at I.M.120 in Rhode Island, advocate our High Dose IV Vitamin C therapies in addition to traditional cancer treatment and prevention protocols.
 We are excited by this growing body of research, and look forward to further developments.

 Watch a video testimonial here how High Dose Vitamin C was used to fight her cancer.